BIGJRA/BIGJRA.github.io/rejuv.md

 Lotad, Gastrodon, and Palpitoad.
 The rare ones are Mantyke and **Frillish.**

-That’s all that we can do here for now.
-You might have enough Rift Essence to grab those crests if you haven’t gotten them yet.
+That's all that we can do here for now.
+You might have enough Rift Essence to grab those crests if you haven't gotten them yet.

 Head back to Akuwa Town.